IBRNet: Learning Multi-View Image-Based Rendering: Related work

-\textbf{Neural scene representations.} A recent promising research direction is the use of neural networks for representing the shape and appearance of scenes.
-Earlier work~\cite{atzmon2019controlling,genova2020,jiang2020, occnet,deepsdf,Peng2020ECCV,disn} showed that MLPs can be used as implicit shape representations, where the weights of the MLPs map continuous spatial coordinates to signed distance or occupancy values.
-With advances in differentiable rendering methods~\cite{chen2019dibrender,jiang2020sdfdiff,redner,liu2019soft,liu2020dist,DVR}, many methods~\cite{nsvf,neuralvolumes,DVR,saito2019pifu,schwarz2020graf,sitzmann2019deepvoxels,srn,tancik2020fourier,yariv2020multiview} showed the ability to learn both scene geometry and appearance from multi-view observations (though only for simple geometry and diffuse materials).
+\textbf{Neural scene representations.} A promising recent research direction is the use of neural networks for representing the shape and appearance of scenes.
+Earlier work \cite{atzmon2019controlling,genova2020,jiang2020, occnet,deepsdf,Peng2020ECCV,disn} showed that MLPs can be used as implicit shape representations, where the weights of the MLPs map continuous spatial coordinates to signed distance or occupancy values.
+With advances in differentiable rendering methods~\cite{chen2019dibrender,jiang2020sdfdiff,redner,liu2019soft,liu2020dist,DVR}, many methods~\cite{nsvf,neuralvolumes,DVR,saito2019pifu,schwarz2020graf,sitzmann2019deepvoxels,srn,tancik2020fourier,yariv2020multiview} showed the ability to learn both scene geometry and appearance from multi-view observations for simple geometry and diffuse materials.
 The more recent NeRF~\cite{nerf} achieves very impressive results for novel view synthesis by optimizing a 5D neural radiance field for a scene, suggesting the advantages of continuous representations over discrete ones like voxel grids or meshes.
-However, NeRF must be optimized for each new scene, taking hours or days to converge.
+While NeRF opens up many new research opportunities~\cite{li2020neural,martinbrualla2020nerfw,park2020nerfies,peng2021neural,Schwarz2020NEURIPS, nerv2020}, it must be optimized for each new scene, taking hours or days to converge.
 Concurrent work~\cite{trevithick2020grf,yu2020pixelnerf} tries to address this issue and generalize NeRF~(with a focus on very sparse input views).
 However, their use of absolute locations as direct network inputs restricts their ability to generalize to arbitrary new scenes.
 In contrast, our method can generalize to new, real-world scenes with high quality.